he-zh/he-zh.github.io/_posts/2023-10-15-learning-bounds-note.md

 - **Estimation Error:** $$L_D(\hat h_S) - L_D(h^*)$$ arises from using our algorithm $$\hat h_S$$ instead of selecting the best predictor $$h^*$$ within the hypothesis space $$\mathcal{H}$$.
 As the sample size m approaches infinity, the estimation error ideally tends toward zero.
 - **Approximation Error:** $$L_D(h^*)  - L_{Bayes}$$ is incurred by choosing the optimal predictor within $$\mathcal{H}$$ rather than utilizing the optimal classifier (Bayes classifier) from any hypothesis.

+This note delves into various techniques that offer guarantees on  how well our models generalize based on uniform or non-uniform convergence, and introduce concepts like VC dimension, covering numbers, Rademacher complexity and stability bound.

 # Uniform convergence
 Bounding the estimation error of Empirical Risk Minimization (ERM) involves controlling the generalization gap between the empirical risk and the expected risk.